Gaurang111/Dog-Vision/README.md

 11. Training the model on the full dataset.
 12. Making predictions on the test dataset and preparing the predictions for submission to Kaggle.
 13. Saving the predictions to a CSV file for submission.
-14. Making predictions on custom images.
+14. Making predictions on my dog image.

 The notebook provides a comprehensive walkthrough of building, training, and evaluating a deep learning model for dog breed classification.
 Additionally, it demonstrates how to make predictions on new data and prepares the results for submission to a Kaggle competition.